exercism/gleam/exercises/concept/high-school-sweetheart/.docs/instructions.md

 ## 4. Put the initials inside of the heart

-Implement the `pair/2` function.
+Implement the `pair` function.
 It should take two full names and return the initials inside an ASCII heart.
 Make sure to reuse `initials` that you defined in the previous step.

 ```gleam
 pair("Blake Miller", "Riley Lewis")